-Breathing slowly and deeply can be incredibly helpful, as it shifts your body into a calmer state.
+Breathing slowly and deeply can be incredibly helpful for releasing insomnia, as it shifts your body into a calmer state.

 Some experts advise a 4-7-8 cycle (in through the nose for a count of four, hold for seven, and out through the mouth for eight).
 Others advocate a fairly continuous slow in-and-out cycle, with the out-breath a little longer than the in-breath.
 I don’t know which is best; you could try both and see which feels most calming.